1and1/oneandone-cloudserver-sdk-java/README.md

 The 1&1 Java SDK is a Java library designed for interaction with the 1&1 cloud platform over the REST API.

 This guide contains instructions on getting started with the library and automating various management tasks available through the 1&1 Cloud Panel UI.
-For more information on the 1&1 Cloudserver Java SDK see the [1&1 Community Portal](https://www.1and1.com/cloud-community/).

 ## Table of Contents